 Ge.
 220. HISTORY OF GEOLOGY.
-5 units; second term of odd-numbered years.
+5 units; second term of 1936-1937.

 A study of the development of the geological sciences.
 The evolution of fundamental theories as influenced by earlier and contemporary geological investigators.

 This brief course presents a connected sequence of the development of geological ideas and thereby aids in gaining a perspective of the science.